Jmao-github/coder-bug-tracker/.notes/project_overview.md

 - [x] Status changes persist to the database
 - [x] Status updates reflect immediately in the UI
 - [x] Different statuses have distinct visual indicators
+- [x] Status values are constrained to valid options (waiting_for_help, in_progress, blocked, resolved, archived)
+- [x] Resolved status correctly tracks who resolved the issue and when
+- [x] Status counts display accurately on dashboard metrics

 ### Issue Categorization
 - [x] Issues can be filtered by segment/category